vaibhavlohiya/titanic_dataset/README.md

-# titanic_dataset
+## Titanic_dataset
-Building machine learning model for the famous titanic dataset using the Kernel SVM model .
+Building a machine learning model for the famous titanic dataset using the Kernel SVM classifier.